 Angell Town, Lambeth

-John Angell’s grandfather, Justinian, had acquired the property by marriage.
+Angell Town takes its name from the eccentric landowner John Angell, who died in 1784.
+His grandfather, Justinian, had acquired the property by marriage.
 Angell Town was built up in the early 19th century as a desirable estate for the new middle classes.

 Most of the old town was replaced in the 1970s by a council estate that combined 1960s-style blocks with the newer concept of overhead walkways and linking bridges, some of which were later removed in an attempt to prevent robbers and vandals making easy getaways.
 A bridge was supposed to cross Brixton Road to the social facilities on the Stockwell Park estate, but it was never built.

 Angell Town soon gained a reputation for neglect and decline and became stigmatised as a sink estate.
 In a scheme notable for the high degree of residents’ participation in the consultative process, the estate was radically redeveloped from the mid-1990s.
-The deck-access system was converted to a street format based on terraced homes with individual entrances and unused garages were replaced with shops and community facilities.